Dualcon/Ionic-2-Community-tutorial/README.md

 Create an user and watch how our protected routes works.

-## If you need you can download this branch too, it calls firebase.
+## If you need you can download this branch too.
+It calls firebase-authentication.